 - Cost and overhead of resources needed to maintain custom ETL scripts and infrastructure is super high

-A powerful ETL tool streamlines all the ETL process and minimises the overhead.
+A powerful ETL tool streamlines all the ETL processes and minimizes the overhead.
 A reliable ETL tool will also come with built-in monitoring and alert system which keeps the data infrastructure abreast of any breakdowns or hitches.
-All of this combined will give reliable, consistent and accurate data so that businesses can focus on deriving meaningful insights.
+All of this combined will give reliable, consistent, and accurate data so that businesses can focus on deriving meaningful insights.